GeetaSakthivel/Image-slider-project/README.md

 ##How to run
 1.Clone the repository or download the project files.
-2.Open `index.html` in your web browser.
+2.Open `index.html` with live server.

 ##features
 => Navigate through images using buttons.